What are Cysts and Lipomas?

 Cysts are roughly sphere-shaped benign growths of the skin or deeper tissues, usually composed of an outer lining and various other inner liquid to semi-solid body materials.

 Whereas, lipomas are benign tumors of relatively normal appearing adipose (fat) cells.

 What causes Cysts and Lipomas?

-Cysts are commonly caused by a blocked duct, from inflammation or genetic predisposition or possibly, of unknown cause.
+Cysts are commonly caused by a blocked duct, inflammation or genetic predisposition, but they can also occur without a known cause.
 The cause of lipomas is usually unknown or genetic.